kwaldenphd/football-structured-data/mapping.md

 66-Click the Print icon to generate a static image with your map and legend that you can save as an image or print to a PDF.
 - [Prof. Walden's sample map for this lab](https://arcg.is/1n5i1e)

+### ArcGIS Online Discussion/Reflection Questions

+- How does working in this mapping tool shape your understanding of the data?
+- What types of visualizations (or aggregations) were you able to generate using this tool?
+- How could those visualizations shape or impact your understanding of the data?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
+- Other comments/questions/observations

 ### Additional Resources